dallaswmorgan/happycamper/README.md

 [happycamper.camp]: http://www.happycamper.camp

 ####Happy Camper is the best way to book your next camping trip.
-Browse our extensive collection of campgrounds across the country, and book directly through our site with a personalized account, or list your own campsite for others to enjoy.
-Using a Postgres database, a Rails backend, and a React/Redux frontend, it is sturdy, scalable, and responsive
+Search our extensive collection of campgrounds across the country, and book directly through our site with a personalized account, or list your own campsite for others to enjoy.
+Using a Postgres database, a Rails backend, and a React/Redux frontend, it is sturdy, scalable, and responsive.

 ##Features